macmanes/pero_transcriptome/rebuttal.md

 3. Do the authors have data on Tajima's D for either of the genes tested in the branch sites test?
 If so they should report these values.

+	*Excellent idea.
+See the new table 5*

-Minor comments:
+> Minor comments:

-Line 200: Do the authors mean complete coding sequence or open reading frame rather than 'complete exons'?
+4. Line 200: Do the authors mean complete coding sequence or open reading frame rather than 'complete exons'?

+	*Yes, the wording has been changed to 'open reading frame'*